google/heir/docs/content/en/docs/Development/ide.md

 files, you may need to build those targets and then re-run the `refresh_all` command above.

+Note that you will most likely also need to install the actual `clangd` language server, e.g., `sudo apt-get install clangd` on debian/ubuntu.

 ## ibazel file watcher

 [`ibazel`](https://github.com/bazelbuild/bazel-watcher) is a shell around